markembling/github-languages-palette/README.md

 If you want to run the script, you will first need to:

+ 1. Have a recent version of Python 3 installed (>= 3.6).
- 1. (Optional) Create a [virtual environment](https://docs.python.org/3.7/tutorial/venv.html) and activate it.
+ 2. (Optional) Create a [virtual environment](https://docs.python.org/3.7/tutorial/venv.html) and activate it.
 I'd recommend this so the required packages are not installed system-wide.

         python3 -m venv venv
         . venv/bin/activate

- 2. Install the required packages using `pip`.
+ 3. Install the required packages using `pip`.

         pip install -r requirements.txt